Skip to Content

 However, Santa Marta isn’t just a place to discover history.
 The surrounding beaches and landscape are beautiful, and it’s well-known as a tropical paradise.
 Discover hidden beaches or head up into the mountains – you have it all in Santa Marta.

-Santa Marta is located around 3 hours east of Cartagena but arriving at most other cities requires and short domestic flight or long overnight bus.
+Santa Marta is located around 3 hours east of Cartagena but arriving from most other cities requires a short domestic flight or long overnight bus.
 Both are inexpensive, but the flight is undoubtedly the better option (I’ve done both) – especially from Bogota or Medellin.

 Regardless of what your first impression of Santa Marta is, give the city a go, and you’ll discover what many don’t!